-1.1-miles, minimal elevation change, walk along the river and marvel at old-growth forest including Western red-cedar, Douglas-fir, and Western hemlock. *Note that Grove of the Patriarchs is closed for the 2022 season.
+1.5-miles round trip, minimal elevation change, walk along the river and marvel at old-growth forest including Western red-cedar, Douglas-fir, and Western hemlock. *Note that Grove of the Patriarchs is closed for the 2022 season.
 Find out more information via the NPS website.

 Skyline Loop Trail:

-5.5-miles, 1700-feet elevation gain, abundant wildflowers, and a close-up look at Mount Rainier and the Nisqually Glacier (hike in a clockwise direction).
+5.5-miles round trip, 1700-feet elevation gain, abundant wildflowers, and a close-up look at Mount Rainier and the Nisqually Glacier (hike in a clockwise direction).
 You can also consider adding on a portion of Mazama Ridge for more wildflower viewing.

 Sourdough Ridge Trail:

-Some super short and easy hikes also include Nisqually Vista Trail and Myrtle Falls.
+Some super short and easy hikes also include Nisqually Vista Trail, Narada Falls, and Myrtle Falls.
 For really adventurous I would suggest looking into longer treks such as the Wonderland Trail (on my bucket list!) and climbing to the summit of Mount Rainier.

 Not surprisingly, Mount Rainier is a popular photography location and people come from all over the world to capture its beauty.
 Over the years I have narrowed my favorite photo spots down to the following locations, though there are many more options available for those willing to put in the research: